shill1729/markovChains/README.md

 # Plotting the process
 plot(x, type = "s", main = "Birth and Death Process")
 ```

+## Markov text generators

+We provide some rough but amusing text generators devoid of punctuation and lower/uppercase distinctions.
+The first example is from using Shakespeare's 154 sonnets the second is Bukowski's Ham on Rye.

 ### Simulating a Shakespearean "Sonnet"

 Okay this will not actually follow the rhyming scheme of a sonnet, but it will give off a mild Shakespearean effect by using his vocab and first-order word frequencies.
 Included is a data.frame of all 154 sonnets by Shakespeare.

 ```r
 library(markovChains)
 # Load the sonnet data and format as an observable Markov chain